Amanda Hess: Pacific Standard

 Hess wrote an essay for Pacific Standard, "Why Women Aren't Welcome on the Internet," in 2014, which detailed her experience and that of other women as victims of misogynistic online harassment.
 The essay won The Sidney Hillman Foundation's 2014 Sidney Award as well as the 2015 American Society of Magazine Editors Public Interest Award.
 Conor Friedersdorf wrote in The Atlantic that Hess's article was "persuasive in arguing that the online threats of violence are pervasive and have broad implications in a digital society."

 The New York Times

 In March 2016, Hess was named one of three inaugural David Carr Fellowship recipients at The New York Times.

 Hess began, in 2017, a self-branded video series for The New York Times about internet culture called "Internetting With Amanda Hess", beginning October 31, 2017, lasting 5 episodes for the 2017 season, and 5 episodes for 2018 season with 3 Internetting After Dark episodes ending October 24, 2018.

-As of August 2019, Hess was a critic-at-large for The New York Times and a contributor to the New York Times Magazine.
+As of December 2023, Hess is a critic-at-large for The New York Times and a contributor to the New York Times Magazine.

 Personal life

 Hess and Marc Aaron Tracy were married on November 2, 2019, at Brooklyn Historical Society in Brooklyn, New York, by Rabbi Matt Green.
+They have one son.